THE FOOD WRITING WORKSHOP

-This exclusive 4-Day Retreat with Dianne Jacob and Jamie Schler offers the opportunity to immerse yourself in the art of food writing.
-The weekend features culinary excursions unique to Chinon and the Loire Valley, including a truffle hunt and wine-paired dinner.
-Inspired by the beauty of a cobbled French town, lovely lodgings at a 15th Century hotel, and practical exercises and prompts, you will take your ideas and writing in new directions.
+This exclusive 4-Day retreat with Domenica Marchetti and Jamie Schler offers the opportunity to immerse yourself in the art and profession of food writing.
+The weekend features culinary excursions unique to Chinon and the Loire Valley, including a tasting followed by a wine-paired lunch at a beautiful wine domain and a visit to the local market.
+Inspired by the beauty of a cobbled French town, lovely lodgings at a 15th Century hotel, instruction, vibrant discussion, and practical exercises and prompts, you will take your ideas and writing in new directions.

-Dianne and Jamie share their experience and knowledge during intimate roundtable discussions focused on strengthening your writing skills and exploring your food writing goals.
-You’ll get insider information on blogging and cookbook trends and how to write and pitch freelance food stories.
+Domenica and Jamie share their experience and knowledge during intimate roundtable discussions focused on strengthening your writing skills and exploring your food writing goals.
+You’ll get insider information on creative food writing, how to write and pitch freelance food stories, and how to grow your platform as a professional food writer.
 Each participant will have a 30-minute, personal, one-on-one consultation with each instructor.

-Writing Around the Table will be held the weekend of 7 – 11 December 2016 (Wednesday December 7 through Sunday December 11 at noon) at the Hôtel Diderot.
+The Food Writing Workshop will be held the weekend of 6 – 10 December 2017 (Wednesday December 6 through Sunday December 10 at noon) at the Hôtel Diderot.
 The venue is an enchanting family-owned auberge de charme dating from the 15th and 18th centuries located in the center of the beautifully-preserved medieval French town of Chinon on the banks of the Vienne River.

-The weekend will include a truffle hunt with trufficulteurs father and son François and Louis Houette, time at Chinon’s market and old town, a convivial cellar tour and lunch with wine tasting at the Château du Petit Thouars domaine, and a meal at La Part des Anges prepared by Chef Virginie Minon.
-You will have time to discover Chinon’s exceptional restaurants and cuisine, which may feature local specialities such as saffron or truffles, goat cheese Sainte Maure de Touraine, artisan foie gras, fresh river fish, la poire tapée, traditional dried, pressed pears, and, of course, Chinon’s world class wines from small family producers, reds and rosés of cabernet franc and whites from the chenin blanc.
+The weekend will include a visit to Chinon’s market and old town, a convivial cellar tour and lunch with wine tasting at the Château du Petit Thouars domaine with Sebastien and D’Arcy du Petit Thouars, and a meal at La Part des Anges prepared by Chef Virginie Minon.
+You will have free time to discover Chinon’s exceptional restaurants and cuisine, which may feature local specialities such as saffron or truffles, goat cheese Sainte Maure de Touraine, artisan foie gras, fresh river fish, la poire tapée, traditional dried, pressed pears, and, of course, Chinon’s world class wines from small family producers, reds and rosés of cabernet franc and whites from the chenin blanc.

-Jamie Schler is a freelance writer and hotel owner in Chinon, France.
-After working as a culinary guide in gastronomic tourism and interpreter at the École Ferrandi in Paris, recipe editor and assistant editor for Master Chef magazine, she combined her passions for food and storytelling to forge a career as a writer specializing in food, culture and family.
+Jamie Schler is an IACP award-winning writer and hotel owner in Chinon, France.
+After working as a culinary guide in gastronomic tourism in Paris and as interpreter at the prestigious École Ferrandi in Paris, and recipe editor and assistant editor for Master Chef magazine, she combined her passions for food and storytelling to forge a career as a writer specializing in food, culture and family.

-She has spoken at conferences, cultural events, and online panel discussions around the globe, including London, New Orleans, San Francisco, Orlando, Muscat, Oman, and Cape Town, South Africa, on food writing, food and culture, French cuisine and strategies for expat freelance writers.
-A passionate teacher, she has been organizing and instructing food writing at workshops since 2010.
+She has spoken at conferences and cultural events around the globe, including London, New Orleans, San Francisco, Louisville, Orlando, Muscat, Oman, and Cape Town, South Africa, on food writing, freelancing, food and culture, French cuisine and strategies for expat freelance writers.
+A passionate teacher, she has been organizing and instructing at food writing workshops since 2010.

 5:00 – 7:00 Welcome, introductions.

-7:00 – 9:00 pm Buffet dinner at Hôtel Diderot from Restaurant Côté Jardin.
+7:00 – 9:00 pm Casual buffet dinner including local specialties at Hôtel Diderot.

-12:00 – 2:00 Casual picnic-style lunch at the hotel includes local food and products purchased during your morning outing.
-Students can read from their morning drafts (optional) and discuss the writing process.
+12:00 – 2:00 Casual lunch cooked by Domenica and Jamie at the hotel.
+Students will read from their morning drafts and discuss the writing process.

 7:30 – 8:30 Breakfast

-12:00 – 3:00: We travel to nearby Château du Petit Thouars for a visit to the family’s domain, followed by a wine tasting and lunch with Sebastien and D’Arcy du Petit Thouars.
+12:00 – 3:00: We travel to nearby Château du Petit Thouars for a visit to the family’s domain and winery, followed by a wine tasting and lunch with Sebastien and D’Arcy du Petit Thouars.

 3:00 – 4:00: Break at the hotel.
 Time to write.